jcmdln/cugo/README.md

 ## Documentation
-Please visit https://godoc.org/github.com/jcmdln/cugo for the latest usage information.
-If any information is incorrect it is considered a bug and I invite you to submit an issue, please and thank you!
+Please visit [godoc](https://godoc.org/github.com/jcmdln/cugo) for the latest usage information.
+If any information is incorrect it is considered a bug and I invite you to submit an issue or pull request, please and thank you!

 ## Design Methodology